phuvf/phuvf/README.md

 ## Recent projects

 About half my work in live video engineering for conferences, concerts and exhibitions, and the rest is custom-built hardware and software solutions.

-If you're reading this you'll probably already know what's involved in conference work, so here's some examples of the custom-built stuff:
+If you're reading this you'll probably already know what's involved in conference work, so I'll skip that bit.
+Here's some examples of the custom-built stuff:

 ### Alpine F1 garage (motorsport)
 ![Alpine F1][alpine]